maphew/zadam-trilium-wiki/Events.md

-In general we may say that [[script|scripts]] notes are triggered by events. "run" represents global events:
+In general we may say that [[script|scripts]] note execution is triggered by events.

+## Global events

+Global events are attached to the script note via label.
+Simply create e.g. "run" label with some of these values and script note will be executed once the event occurs.

 * `run`
   * `frontendStartup` - executes on frontend upon startup
   * `backendStartup` - executes on backend upon startup
   * `hourly` - executes once an hour on backend
   * `daily` - executes once a day on backend

+## Entity events

 Other events are bound to some entity, these are defined as [[relations|Attributes]] - meaning that script is triggered only if note has this script attached to it through relations (or it can inherit it).